ntmbayfield/g88-lecture-docs/JavaScript/ES6/MapSet_WeakMap_WeakSet.md

 - A WeakSet is a set that doesn’t prevent its elements from being garbage-collected.
 - WeakSets don't allow iteration, looping or clearing.

 ---

-#Summary

----

-##ES6 maps provide abilities regular objects can't when storing key/value pairs.
-Maps give easy ways to iterate over keys and values as well as removing concern over prototypes

----

-##ES6 sets allow you to easily create a collection of unique values without worrying about type coercion.

----